hosiajosindra/CNN-Retinopathy-Classification/README.md

 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)

 ## Needs of this project
-- data augmentation
+- Data Augmentation
-- data processing/cleaning
+- Data Processing/Cleaning
-- deep learning modeling
+- Deep Learning Modeling
-- writeup/reporting
+- Evaluation and Reporting

 ## Getting Started
-1. Raw Data is being kept [here](Repo folder containing raw data) within this repo.
+1. You can access the raw data [here](https://www.kaggle.com/code/solennollivier/rop-2classclassification/data?select=NewROPDataset_Sample_justtotry) within this kaggle site.
-2. All of the scripts are being kept [here](Repo folder containing data processing scripts/notebooks)
+2. All of the scripts are being kept [here](https://github.com/hosiajosindra/CNN-Retinopathy-Classification/blob/0f8df6b24d45c3bc72c46547ee4c5d48aa97ab0d/retino(augmented).ipynb)

 ## Contributing CNN Retinopathy of Prematurity Group Members